GiacomoPope/Castryck-Decru-SageMath/README.md

 ### Parallelism

-You can now run the attack in parallel thanks to ork by Lorenz Panny.
+You can now run the attack partly in parallel thanks to work by Lorenz Panny.

-* To run the `SIKEp434.sage` on all available cores, run `sage SIKEp434.sage --parallel`.
+* To run the attack on all available cores, simply add `--parallel` to the command line.
+Example: `sage SIKEp434.sage --parallel`.
-* To choose the number of cores you want to use, edit line `49` in `SIKEp434.sage`.
+* To choose the number of cores to use, manually change the value of `num_cores` in any of the attack scripts.
   * If someone wants to make a nice CLI please feel free to make a pull request.

-Essentially, we can guess the first $\beta_1$ digits in parallel (which has a dramatic improvement for higher level NIST parameters) and then guess both $j=0$ and $j=1$ in parallel rather than in serial for the remaining digits.
-This means we expect an approximate 2x speed up for `SIKEp434` and even more for higher levels.
+Essentially, we can guess the first $\beta_1$ digits in parallel (which has a dramatic improvement for higher level NIST parameters) and then guess both $j=0$ and $j=1$ in parallel rather than serially for the remaining digits.
+This means we expect an approximate 1.6× speedup for `SIKEp434` and even more for higher levels.

+Note that this optimization improves latency at the expense of throughput: The overall amount of work is higher, but the attack finishes quicker.
+Parallelism more fine-grained than simply testing all guesses simultaneously will certainly improve this, but this seems to be much less trivial to implement in SageMath.

 ## Estimating the running time